 Make weather-tight garage door seals, replace rotted trim with maintenance-free vinyl and clean up a rusty track.
 Do it yourself and save a bundle.

-Lift the garage door to about 6 ft. high and pull the old weather seal out through the gap behind the door track.
+Lift the garage door to about six feet high and pull the old garage door bottom seal out through the gap behind the door track.

-Scrape dirt and corrosion out of the garage door weather seal track with a screwdriver and a stiff brush.
+Scrape dirt and corrosion out of the garage door bottom sealtrack with a screwdriver and a stiff brush.

-Lubricate the rubber with a few drops of dish soap, then push and pull the new garage door weather seal into the track.
+Lubricate the rubber with a few drops of dish soap, then push and pull the new garage door bottom seal into the track.

 Push the track into wet caulk and tight against the door bottom.
 Clamp it into place.
-Then drill and screw the track to the back of the door using 1-in. screws.
+Then drill and screw the track to the back of the door using one-inch screws.

 Slide the door stop against the garage door so the vinyl seal bends at about a 45-degree angle.
 Then nail the stop into place with galvanized (or aluminum) 1-1/2-in. nails.

-If you want to keep the heat in your garage this winter or retain the cooled air next summer, you’ll have to do more than just install an insulated door.
-Most of the conditioned air escapes around and through all the cracks.
 Here are four simple ways to seal your garage door as much as possible.
-You can do the whole job in an afternoon for as little as $100, depending on the size of the door.
+You can do the whole garage door bottom panel replacement job in an afternoon for as little as $100, depending on the size of the door.

 Some garage doors come with a metal track that holds a replaceable rubber seal.
 Over time, the seal flattens and cracks.
 If that’s what you have, replace it with a “cold weather” silicone-type seal, which remains flexible in cold weather and lasts longer.
-If your home center doesn’t stock them, you can find one online; see one source above.
 Lubricate the silicone seal with dishwashing detergent and slide it into the track slots.

 Prepare the areas between the door sections by cleaning them with a rag and household cleaner (be careful not to pinch any fingers).
 Then install the pressure-sensitive V-strip weather stripping (Photo 5).
 Repeat for each section.

-The easiest, but least elegant, method is to install several pieces of bottom seal retainer and rubber gasket in the gap areas.
-Just measure the thickness of your bottom panel and buy sections of seal retainer and gasket from a garage parts supplier (garagedoorpartsusa.com is one online source).
-Mount the retainer to the bottom panel wherever there's a gap.
+The easiest but least elegant method is to install several pieces of bottom seal retainer and rubber gasket in the gap areas.
+Just measure the thickness of your bottom panel and buy sections of seal retainer and gasket from a garage parts supplier.
+Mount the retainer to the bottom panel wherever there’s a gap.
 Finish the job by sealing the top edge of the retainer with caulk and then paint to match the door.
 This fix works on wood and metal doors.